webbertakken/K8sSymfonyReact/README.md

 container-registry of your cloud project._

 ## Release
-Perform a rolling update to your production environment.
+Perform a rolling update to your production or staging, depending on current kubectl context (cluster and namespace).
 ```bash
 yarn release
 ```